isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 not know what he really thought or how he came to that conclusion in his mind.

 The next day, I saw my son off at Tokyo Station.
-Ryo stood at the door of Super Express Hikari and called to me,
+Ryo stood at the door of Super Express Hikari and called out to me,

 "Father, I’ll be back.
-And... you can go now.
-I hope you find the nice lady soon."
+You can go now.
+I hope you find a nice lady soon."

 "None of your business!"

 After that, Ryo got permission from his parents in Hiroshima and began to study for four years with my financial support.
 After all, there was no other way for me to be accused by the miserable feeling of acting as his father only with economic support.

 Half a year later, I met my daughter Yui at Hiroshima Station.
-Afraid that she might not understand me, my ex-wife Akiko accompanied her.
+Afraid that Yui might not recognize me, my ex-wife Akiko accompanied her.
 As I stepped out of the gate, Akiko waved at me with her stiff face.

 "Hi!"